 “A disciple of the kingdom…brings out of his storeroom new treasures as well as old.”
 Matthew 13:52

-This list (off the top of my head) would include things such as 1) breaking the all-time scoring record for my high school basketball team; 2) coming under the influence of David Johnson’s preaching late in high school; 3) choosing Bethel College over all the other schools I was considering merely for basketball offers; 4) my spiritual awakening reading the Book of Acts in college that changed everything; 5) falling in love and marrying the love of my life; 6) accepting God’s call to be a servant / “apostle” to Mound during a late night prayer walk; 7) starting my Daily Illumination blog in 2009 to grow as a writer; 8) attending the church plant assessment center in Nashville with Keri and saying ‘yes’ to planting MainStreet; 9) my seminary graduation (’05), ordination (’15), and recent acceptance into my doctoral program (’17); and 10) the birth and ongoing growth of all my children.
+This list (off the top of my head) would include things such as 1) setting the all-time scoring record for my high school basketball team; 2) coming under David Johnson’s (Church of the Open Door) preaching late in high school; 3) choosing Bethel College over other schools I was considering merely for basketball offers; 4) my spiritual awakening reading the Book of Acts in college; 5) falling in love and marrying the love of my life; 6) accepting my call to ministry on a late night prayer walk; 7) starting my Daily Illumination blog to grow as a writer; 8) saying ‘yes’ to planting a MainStreet Covenant Church; 9) my seminary graduation (’05), ordination (’15), and recent acceptance into a doctoral program with Scot McKnight at Northern Seminary (’17); and, of course, 10) the birth and ongoing nurture of my three children.

-Yet, there’s a magical moment that looms large and strangely significant in my memory that I have perhaps never shared with anyone!
+Yet, there’s one more magical moment that looms large and strangely significant in my memory that I have perhaps never shared with anyone!
 Why?
-Because its so incredibly nerdy and academic in nature that few would find anything in this experience they can relate to or even care about.
-But let me risk mockery and come clean.
+Because it seems so incredibly nerdy and academic in nature that few would find anything in this experience they can relate to or even care about.
+But let me risk mockery and come clean about my #11.
+For this odd experience has marked me at the deepest level, and continues to whisper to me like alluring sirens across enchanted seas.
+To truly know me, you must understand my #11.

-So, as I’ve shared a thousand times, after the LORD awakened a deep thirst to study and understand the Scriptures in college, I grew especially interested in the life and teachings of the Apostles.
-My faith was forged in the Holy Spirit-fire we see fueling the early church’s life and mission we see in the Book of Acts.
+After the LORD awakened a deep thirst to study and understand the Scriptures in college, I grew especially interested in the life and teachings of the Apostles.
+My faith was forged in the Holy Spirit fire we see fueling the early church’s life and mission in the Book of Acts.
 But there’s more…and this I have rarely shared.

 I next remember wondering exactly how the church continued to grow and expand after the Apostles had all died off.
 Who carried on the faith and exactly how?
 Did anyone pick up where Peter and Paul left off in Rome?
 Luke ends his two-volume work (Luke & Acts) with a cliffhanger: the message being boldly proclaimed by Paul under house arrest, in the heart of ancient Greco-Roman civilization, under the nose of Caesar and beginning to confront the philosophies of the day.
 How did this Jewish message about Jesus the Messiah confront and win over the best of Greek philosophical thought over the next couple centuries?

 Well, sitting in Dr. Michael Holmes’ class in about 2001, I vividly remember him introducing us to the Apostolic Fathers and their writings.
 Lucky for us, Holmes is one of the world’s foremost experts and translators of their extant writings.
 He introduced us to Polycarp, who was a disciple of John (!) and martyred for his faith.
 I heard about Clement of Rome and Ignatius of Antioch who both left behind letters encouraging their churches that the apostles had originally started.
-There’s an early community worship manual called the Didache, and an absolute gem of an early apologetic treatise called An Epistle to Diognetus which seeks to win over pagans to the beautiful Way of life in Christ My interest was immediately peeked.
-(My signed copy of The Apostolic Fathers and Dr. Holmes’ personal words is something I will always treasure – see photo.)
+There’s an early community worship manual called the Didache, and an absolute gem of an early apologetic treatise called An Epistle to Diognetus which seeks to win over pagans to the beautiful Way of life in Christ My interest was immediately piqued.

 It’s beyond cliche to say that books can transport us to other times and places, but they can and they certainly do.
 Have you come under the spell of a book?
 Sometimes the trip leaves such an impression that you can never escape the longing to repeat the journey in hopes of feeling again the ecstasy of that first-contact.
 C. S. Lewis calls this deep and enchanted desire to get back and recapture a euphoric moment “joy”; and, unfortunately, you can never quite manage it.
 If you’re lucky, the best you can do is get a faint whiff of the memory of that elusive feeling of “joy.”